BartvanS/War-Thunder-IRL/README.md

 # War-Thunder-IRL

+## To stop my crippling war thunder addiction, I decided to delete War Thunder.
+This means this project is not under development anymore!

 This program retrieves data from your war thunder client and displays them physically in real life!

 ## Demo